 100% Returned to John

 As for the average cost to add the rider, as mentioned earlier, it’s cheaper in your 20’s or 30’s, sometimes only 30% to 50% more.
 But as you age, the rider can easily make the premium double, as in the example above ($633 no rider or $1285 with the rider).
-The rider also costs for for 15 or 20 year term than for 30 year term.

 Loans and Cash Value

 It’s also possible to take out loans from your cash value, essentially paying you back for the premiums you pay.
 On a typical 30 year policy, you could essentially have your premiums reimbursed to you for the remainder of the 30 years starting in year 17.
-It’s important to understand that your loan will accrue interest, however, and that at the end of the 30 year term, you’ll receive substantially less than 100% of the premium you paid.
+It’s important to understand that your loan will accrue interest, however and that at the end of the 30 year term, you’ll receive substantially less than 100% of the premium you paid.

 Is Return of Premium Life Insurance a Good Investment?

-Some people look at their Return of premium life insurance as an investment.
+Some people look at their return of premium life insurance as an investment.
 It’s actually not, but you could look at it like this: In our example above, John would have to pay an extra $652 per year for 30 years to get back $49,536.
 In the investment world, you’d have to earn a 5.7% annual yield to match that “return on investment”.

 One very nice feature is that currently, the IRS views John’s return of premium of 49k as simply getting back his premium, so it’s 100% tax free!
-If you tried to earn 5.7% guaranteed in a taxable investment vehicle, you’d have to get more like 7 1/2 to 9%.
+If you tried to earn 5.7% guaranteed in a taxable investment vehicle, you’d have to get more like 7 1/2% to 9%.
 So if you followed that, you can see why some people see adding the ROP rider as an investment, and a good one.

-Update for 2013
+Update for 2016

 The Long Haul